Top 5 BJJ Spats Reviewed

 The ultra-comfortable wide elastic gives you a tight secure fit without digging in.
 Some cheaper pairs will leave deep, uncomfortable ridges along your waist and ankles but not these.
 These pants stay fitted to your body but without ever intruding or pressing in uncomfortably.

-The Japanese style of the pants is also very fashionable and stylish, so you will look great in competition and/or training.
+The graphic style of the pants is also very fashionable and stylish, so you will look great in competition and/or training.

 Other BJJ Compression Tights Reviewed